rdyar/tdfc/_main-courses/lasagna.md

 ---
 ---

-Leftover Spaghetti sauce, about 3 cups
+Leftover Spaghetti sauce, about 3 cups (may need more)
 oregano and garlic salt to taste
-8 Lasagna noodles, pre-cooked
+8 Lasagna noodles, pre-cooked (they grow when cooked)
-8 oz Cottage cheese or Ricotta cheese
+8-16 oz Cottage cheese or Ricotta cheese
 2-3 cups shredded Mozzarella cheese
 Parmesan cheese